Discovering...

 Friday is the day.
 Most restaurants serve their best couscous on Friday between 12 PM and 3 PM.
 Some restaurants only serve couscous on Fridays.
 If you are in Morocco over a Friday, make couscous your lunch plan.
 Arrive by noon for the freshest serving.

 Local neighborhood restaurants serve generous couscous plates from 40-80 MAD.
 Mid-range restaurants charge from 100-180 MAD.
 Fine dining riad restaurants start from 200 MAD per person.
-Prices may increase during peak tourist season (October-April) and holidays.
+Seasonal pricing can change during peak tourist months (October-April) and holidays.

 Avoid restaurants in the main squares (Jemaa el-Fna in Marrakech, for example) that serve couscous made from instant pre-steamed grains.
 Authentic couscous is steamed fresh in a couscoussier.
 Ask if the couscous is "bel yed" (by hand) or "maghrabi" (traditionally steamed).